Updated February 2025

 B2B brands like Wrike advertise on Facebook

 If that's not enough, Facebook is already the top social network for B2B promotion.
-Since 2018, nine out of 10 B2B marketers are already including Facebook in their ad campaigns.
+Since 2024, approximately 83% of B2B marketers use Facebook for content marketing.

 There's no reason B2B brands should be left out of the party.